ismailceylan/restorm/README.md

 ```

 ### Filtering Related Resource
-Restorm may request the inclusion of another resource associated with the resources it will receive.
+Restorm may request the inclusion of another resource related with the resources it will receive.
 We'll see this later.

-If the associated resource is multiple (i.e., one-to-many), we can also indirectly add filters to these sub-resources.
+If the related resource is multiple (i.e., one-to-many), we can also indirectly add filters to these sub-resources.

 ```js
 const posts = await Post